domwlkr/photo-booth/readme.md

 # Photo booth app

-A simple photo booth app written in php to take pics and uplooad them to Facebook.
+A simple photo booth app written in php to take pics and upload them to Facebook.

 ## Setting up
 ```bash